open-contracting/standard/docs/guidance/design.md

 **Action:** Ask everyone in your team to read the [getting started documentation](../../getting_started/index).

-**Action:** Contact the [OCDS Helpdesk](../../support/index) to arrange an online introductory training for your technical team in English or Spanish.
+**Action:** [Contact the OCDS Helpdesk](../../support/index) to arrange an online introductory training for your technical team, in English or Spanish.

-**Action:** Join the [OCDS discussion group](../../support/index) to keep up to date and engage with other implementers.
+**Action:** [Join the OCDS discussion group](../../support/index) to keep up to date and engage with other implementers.

 ## Writing OCDS requirements for eGP developers

-If you will be hiring a team to develop or update an electronic government procurement system and wish to include the OCDS into the terms of reference,  please refer to our [Guide to defining OCDS functional requirements for e-GP systems](https://www.open-contracting.org/resources/guide-defining-open-contracting-data-standard-functional-requirements-electronic-government-procurement-systems/), which includes functional requirements and template clauses that you can adapt for your technical specifications or procurement documents (terms of reference, request for proposals, etc.).
+If you will be hiring a team to develop or update an electronic government procurement (e-GP) system or open contracting data portal and wish to include the OCDS in the terms of reference, please refer to our [Guide to Defining OCDS Functional Requirements for e-GP Systems](https://www.open-contracting.org/resources/guide-defining-open-contracting-data-standard-functional-requirements-electronic-government-procurement-systems/), which includes functional requirements and template clauses that you can adapt for your technical specifications or procurement documents (terms of reference, request for proposals, etc.).

-The World Bank Group’s [e-Procurement Toolkit](http://www.eprocurementtoolkit.org/) offers additional advice and template requirements for procuring e-GP systems, and its [Open Contracting Data Standard implementation methodology](http://www.eprocurementtoolkit.org/sites/default/files/2016-11/OCDS_Implemetation_Methodology_0.pdf#page=27) has guidance relevant to OCDS in e-GP systems from section 3.2.3 on page 27 onwards. *(Note: Its earlier sections are based on OCDS 1.0.0.)*
+The World Bank Group's [e-Procurement Toolkit](http://www.eprocurementtoolkit.org/) offers additional advice and template requirements for procuring e-GP systems, and its [Open Contracting Data Standard Implementation Methodology](http://www.eprocurementtoolkit.org/sites/default/files/2016-11/OCDS_Implemetation_Methodology_0.pdf#page=27) has guidance relevant to OCDS in e-GP systems from section 3.2.3 on page 27 onwards. *(Note: Its earlier sections are based on OCDS 1.0.0.)*

 [Next phase: Map](map)